benjamin-t-wilson/WoW-3.3.5-Fishing-Bot/README.md

 - Create repos for each level of the project
 - Change excessive use of raw strings into constants
 - ~Add a list of all items gatherable via fishing by name and level~ Didn't do level, oops.
-- Add an interface to select which items should be removed from the inventory
+- ~Add an interface to select which items should be removed from the inventory~ Interface has been added, does not affect functionality yet
 - Run the inventory check / clean every few fish
 - Stop bot when inventory is full
 - ~Remove unrelated bot features, there's some buttons with nothing to do with fishing~